NoseCone/leading-edge/README.md

-# Flare Timing in Svelte
+# Flare Timing in Feliz

 ## Developing
 Work on the stylesheet `site.sass` with:
 ```bash